cambiotraining/awd-pathogen-bioinformatics/materials/02-assembly/03-genome_assembly.md

 ```

 Many of these files contain the same information but in different file formats.
-The main file of interest is `consensus.gff3`, which we will use in a later chapter about [phylogenetic analysis](../03-typing/03-phylogeny.md).
+The main file of interest is `consensus.gff3`, which we will use in a later chapter covering [phylogenetic analysis](../03-typing/03-phylogeny.md).
-The tab-delimited file `consensus.tsv` is convenient as it can be opened in a spreadsheet program such as _Excel_.
+The tab-delimited file `consensus.tsv` can conveniently be opened in a spreadsheet program such as _Excel_.

-Using the command line tool `grep`, we can quickly search for genes of interest.
+Also, using the command line tool `grep`, we can quickly search for genes of interest.
 For example, we can see if the genes from the CT phage (CTX) are present in your samples (these include the toxin-encoding genes _ctxA_ and _ctxB_):

 ```bash